Skip to content

 snowball

-snowball is a local overlay for packaging small bundles of systemd services and timers, then deploying them onto machines that use systemd, even if those machines are not managed as full NixOS hosts from this repo.
+snowball is a local overlay for packaging focused systemd-oriented bundles out of NixOS-style config, then shipping those bundles onto machines that are not managed as full hosts from this repo.

 What It Is Good For